 The Parker sonic critical point $r=r_{*_n}$, from equation (42), is given by

 which yields,

-so the Parker sonic critical point moves farther away from the sun, as the dimension of the underlying space decreases, and it goes to infinity for a one-dimensional space (see Figure 1 below) signifying the \tit{asymptotic} attainment of the sonic speed by the solar wind.
-This appears, as indicated by equation (42), to be due to the retardation of the solar wind caused by augmented solar gravity effects as the underlying space dimension decreases.
+so the Parker sonic critical point moves farther away from the sun, as the dimension of the underlying space decreases, and it goes to infinity for a one-dimensional space (see Figure 1 below) signifying the \tit{asymptotic} attainment of the sonic speed by the solar wind for the latter case.
+This appears, as indicated by equation (42), to be due to the enhanced retardation of the solar wind caused by the augmented solar gravity effects, as the underlying space dimension decreases.